This page provides a brief description of some of the principles behind the application which incorporates the PayPal IPN system.

 When a customer logs in and is presented with a button or buttons, clicking on a button will force a download.
 This means that no matter what the file type, a 'save as' dialog box will be displayed so that the customer can select a destination for the item on their computer.

-Normally, when you click on a link in a web browser, and the link is for a file called chapter1.doc for example, it will be recognized by the browser as a word document and it will open the document within word, assuming word is installed on the computer of course.
+Normally, when you click on a link in a web browser, and the link is for a file called chapter1.docx for example, it will be recognized by the browser as a Word document and it will open the document within Word, assuming Word is installed on the computer of course.
 Similarly for other file types.

 PHP-eSeller has a force download mechanism so that no matter what the file type, it will always present a 'save as' dialog box.
 The mechanism does behave slightly differently with different browser / operating systems, but I have not come across any issue with the method after much testing and use by my customers.